Automattic/wp-calypso/client/lib/viewport/README.md

 ### Supported higher-order components

-- `withBreakpoint( WrappedComponent, breakpoint )`: Returns a wrapped component with the current status for a breakpoint as the `isBreakpointActive` prop.
+- `withBreakpoint( breakpoint )( WrappedComponent )`: Returns a wrapped component with the current status for a breakpoint as the `isBreakpointActive` prop.
-- `useMobileBreakpoint( WrappedComponent )`: Returns a wrapped component with the current status for the mobile breakpoint as the `isBreakpointActive` prop.
+- `withMobileBreakpoint( WrappedComponent )`: Returns a wrapped component with the current status for the mobile breakpoint as the `isBreakpointActive` prop.
-- `useDesktopBreakpoint( WrappedComponent )`: Returns a wrapped component with the current status for the desktop breakpoint as the `isBreakpointActive` prop.
+- `withDesktopBreakpoint( WrappedComponent )`: Returns a wrapped component with the current status for the desktop breakpoint as the `isBreakpointActive` prop.

 ### Supported breakpoints